BetweenWalls/Journey/README.md

 * dynamic display for high-price sellable items (more prices are shown the poorer you are)
 * popular crafting ingredients marked with codified recipes
 * natural sockets shown for unidentified unique/set items
-* enhanced damage/defense shown for superior items
+* enhanced damage/defense and reduced requirements shown for superior items
-* identified relics show their tier
 * shopping for valuable items from merchants made easier

 ### Examples of optional features: